atcq9876/bank-tech-test/plan.md

 # Tests
-- printBankStatement()
-    - before any deposits or withdrawals (i.e., empty statement)

 - depositFunds(amountDeposited, date)
     - a valid deposit, then printBankStatement to check deposit amount and balance
     - a different valid deposit, then printBankStatement to check deposit amount and balance